Applied Genetic Technologies Corporation

 In January 2017, AGTC entered into a strategic research and development collaboration with Bionic Sight, an innovator in the emerging field of optogenetics and retinal coding.
 Through the collaboration, AGTC and Bionic Sight will to develop a new optogenetic therapy that leverages AGTC's deep experience in gene therapy and ophthalmology.

 On January 9, 2020, the company reported positive results from a Phase 1/2 trial for its investigational gene therapy for retinitis pigmentosa.
 A few weeks later, the company reported interim six-month data from the dose-escalation cohorts of its ongoing Phase 1/2 clinical programs in patients with achromatopsia due to mutation in the ACHM CNGB3 or ACHM CNGA3 genes.
 Applied Genetic Technologies Corporation is a patient partner within the blinding eye disease and rare disease community, including organizations like Foundation for Fighting Blindness and Global Genes.

+The company was acquired by Syncona, Dec 1 2022.